-For those of us who don’t live in a bamboo haven like Thailand, Brazil, or somewhere else near the equator, the genus Phyllostachys is the group of bamboo we are most familiar with.
-This category of cold-hardy, running bamboo includes species like Moso, perhaps the most economically important bamboo variety on earth.
-It also includes a host of smaller, ornamental bamboos.
-And then there is Phyllostachys viridiglaucescens.
+Outside the tropical climes of Thailand or Brazil, Phyllostachys is the bamboo genus we know best.
+This category of cold-hardy, running bamboo includes species like Moso, perhaps the most economically important bamboo variety on earth, as well as a host of smaller, ornamental bamboos.
+Among the lesser-known but especially attractive members of the genus is Phyllostachys viridiglaucescens.

 Characteristics of Phyllostachys viridiglaucescens